 Toxoplasmosis is an infection humans can contract from a microscopic parasite – toxoplasma gondii.

-During pregnancy, however, this infection can be more serious, as it can pass via the placenta to your unborn baby.
+During pregnancy, however, toxoplasmosis infection can be more serious, as it can pass via the placenta to your unborn baby.

 Around 15% of childbearing aged women are immune to toxoplasmosis.